-We offer here Version 2 of the well known Reynolds SST data set.
+We offer here Version 2 of the OISST (previously: Reynolds SST) data set.
 It comprises two new high resolution sea surface temperature (SST) analysis products that have been developed using optimum interpolation (OI) --> OISST data set.
 One product uses Advanced Very High Resolution Radiometer (AVHRR) infrared satellite SST data (Pathfinder data: September 1981 through December 2005; operational AVHRR: January 2006 onwards).
 The other uses AVHRR and Advanced Microwave Scanning Radiometer (AMSR) on the NASA Earth Observing System satellite SST data (June 2002 onwards).
 Both products also use in situ data from ships and buoys and include a large-scale adjustment of satellite biases with respect to the in situ data.
+Hence this SST data set has to be regarded as a bulk SST data set.

 ICDC offers the data set that is based on AVHRR data because this is the longest time series available (since 1981).

-In addition ICDC (by M. Meyer) has computed the monthly mean SST for 1982-2018 and offers these data.
+In addition ICDC (by M. Meyer(S. Kern) has computed the monthly mean SST for 1982-2018 and offers these data.

 More information is given at